abdelhamed-4A/terraform-vpc-project/README.md

   - NAT Gateway to allow private subnet instances to access the internet.

 - **Private Subnet**:
-  - EC2 instance running Apache (web server).
+  - EC2 instance running Apache (webserver).
   - Accessible only from the public subnet or via the NAT Gateway.

 - **Security**: